milosptr/event-centar/index.md

 - name: Myron Kloppers
   position: Sommelier
   image: "/assets/images/myron_kloppers_small.jpg"
-  about: 'The world is a playground for South African sommelier Myron Kloppers.
+  about: The world is a playground for South African sommelier Myron Kloppers.
 Hailing
-    from one of wine''s most globally significant countries, Myron has a unique comprehension of old and new world vintages.
-Purchasing wine for high-end restaurants in the Middle East meant European wineries were his marketplace from small boutique producers to fabled historic Chateauxs.
-Then, in a move to Australia, his passion for Australian (and most notably Victorian) wines piqued.
-His robust industry relationships ensure a wide selection of vintages are available to Capitol Grand, and his understanding of our cuisine results in the perfect match every time. '
+    from one of wine's most globally significant countries, Myron has a unique understanding of old and new world vintages.
+Purchasing wine for high-end restaurants in the Middle East meant European wineries were his marketplace from small boutique producers to fabled historic Chateaux.
+Then, his passion for Australian (and most notably Victorian) wines piqued in a move to Australia.
+His robust industry relationships ensure a wide selection of vintages are available to Capitol Grand, and his understanding of our cuisine results in the perfect match every time.
 - name: Sherena Mulgrave
   position: Event Manager
   image: "/assets/images/sherena_mulgrave_small.jpg"